 Robust hiking boots with a strong grip

-Hiking boots are always endowed with rugged, anti-slip soles.
-Ensuring that your boots have a solid grip is key, especially if you’re planning to take on rough terrain or venture in humid conditions – both of which run the risk of the ground underfoot being slippery.
-On that note, if you’re anticipating wet weather (somewhat typical for the UK), then a pair of these and a decent water-repellent coat or windbreaker jacket are definitely a safe bet!
-A good-quality thick sole, which will serve to absorb shocks, is equally essential!
+First things first, what makes hiking boots so special is that they are always endowed with rugged, anti-slip soles to keep your feet firmly on the ground.
+While walking poles will help hold you upright, good stability underfoot is what's most required for you to step forth with ease and confidence.
+As a result, reaching new limits in part boils down to the footwear you buy!
+Therefore, ensuring your boots have a solid grip is key, especially if you’re planning to take on rough terrain or venture in humid conditions – both of which run the risk of the ground you're stepping across being slippery.
+On that note, if you’re anticipating wet weather (somewhat typical for the UK), then a pair of purpose-built walking boots and a decent water-repellent coat or windbreaker jacket are definitely a safe bet!
+A good-quality thick sole, which will serve to absorb shocks, is equally essential when it comes to choosing your shoes!
 As a general guideline, high-rise hiking boots have a thicker, sturdier sole to them compared with lightweight low-rise models, which should really be reserved for long walks across smoother terrain.
-So, for traditional hiking style, women's and men's black and chunky high-rise models are the way to go!
+So, for traditional hiking style, women's and men's chunky high-rise models are the way to go!